 Asthma is another sign of histamine intolerance that could be related to dairy intolerance, ingestion of histamine rich foods, as well as tofu and other refined, manufactured food-like products in that category.
 I am aware that it’s far easier to take an antihistamine pill and eat what you want, than give up some of the foods you enjoy.

 But I promise it will be worth it if you are dealing with a serious or painful condition.
 Minor annoyances are one thing, but psoriasis, Hashimoto’s, multiple sclerosis, Sjogren’s syndrome, lupus and others are serious enough that you should eliminate histamine-rich foods for a few months to gauge improvement.
 I’m willing to give you a free ebook on this topic upon signing up for my newsletter.
 Just go to suzycohen.com.
-My ebook is called Hashi No-No’s and it’s all about this topic and includes a complete list of foods to avoid if you have any of these symptoms, or any immune disorder.
+My ebook is called Hashi No-No’s and it’s all about this topic.
+It includes a complete list of foods to avoid if you have any of these symptoms, or any immune disorder.
+Just click the image below to get your FREE copy!
 Histamine intolerance is easy to address, and you’ll find that the changes to your health are swift and dramatic.